-- (a) Base Offense Level: 10 - (b) Specific Offense Characteristics - (1) If the threat or attempt resulted in disruption of a public water system or evacuation of a community or a substantial public expenditure, increase by 4 levels. - (2) If the purpose of the offense was to influence government action or to extort money, increase by 8 levels.
+- (a) Base Offense Level: 10

+- (b) Specific Offense Characteristic

+- (1) If the threat or attempt resulted in disruption of a public water system or evacuation of a community or a substantial public expenditure, increase by 4 levels.

+- (c) Cross Reference

+- (1) If the purpose of the offense was to influence government action or to extort money, apply §2B3.2 (Extortion by Force or Threat of Injury or Serious Damage).